prprbr/prprbr.github.io/_posts/2017-08-06-Deeplearning-CVPR.markdown

 ### Day 6 (Final workshops and tutorials)

 This was actually my most interesting day of the entire event.
 A very beautifully designed [tutorial](https://github.com/mingyuliutw/cvpr2017_gan_tutorial) covering the theory and applications of GANs was given by Ming-Yu Liu from NVIDIA.
 I strongly urge the readers to have a look.
 Btw, NVIDIA also have their own results on domain adaptation using GANs, just like Google and Apple.
-Here is their [Unsupervised Image to Image Translation Networks](https://arxiv.org/pdf/1703.00848.pdf) performing domain translation between foggy images and sunny images.
+Here is their [Unsupervised Image to Image Translation Networks](https://arxiv.org/pdf/1703.00848.pdf) performing domain translation from sunny day time images to night time images.

 <img src="/assets/cvpr/UINT.jpg" width="70%" height="70%" title="source:Unsup Image-to-image translation by Ming Yu Liu" />